Since 2016, Overwatch has been a popular online video game. However, because it is a multiplayer game, it often puts pressure on a laptop’s hardware.

 10. Avoid installing FPS measuring software

 Many people install FPS measuring software to check statistical performance.
-The truth is, it does not help much.
+Unfortunately, the truth is, it does not help much.
 If anything, it can cause your device to lag, which is somewhat counterintuitive.

 11. Use a laptop cooler

 Laptops tend to heat fast while plugged into an AC adapter and experiencing heavy usage.
-Therefore, it is important that you place your laptop on a hard surface.
+Therefore, you must place your laptop on a hard surface.
 Also, using a laptop cooler will reduce heat if your laptop still grapples with excessive heat.

 12. Install additional hardware